 Dance forms, dance personalities, contemporary trends in dance.
 Not open to students who have credit for former PHEC 135.
 Every semester.
-GEP Group A.

-DANC 131 Ballet I

-1 cr.

-Basic ballet techniques and style.
+GEP Group A. DANC 131 Ballet I 1 cr Basic ballet techniques and style.
 Not open to students who have credit for former PHEC 111.
 Fall.

-DANC 142 Modern I
+DANC 142 Modern I 2 cr.

 Fundamental skills in modern dance.
 Not open to students who have credit for former PHEC 211.
 Fall.

-DANC 154 Jazz I
+DANC 154 Jazz I 1 cr.

-1 cr.

 Movement techniques in jazz dance; dance composition and improvisation.
 Not open to students who have credit for former PHEC 112.
 Spring.

 DANC 209 Dance Composition I

+2 cr.

 Exploration of movement materials through short problems dealing with rhythm, space, and dynamics.
 Two labs/week.
 Prerequisite: DANC 105.
 Alternate years.

-DANC 231 Ballet II
+DANC 231 Ballet II 2 cr.

-2 cr.

 Intermediate ballet techniques and terminology.
 Not open to students who have credit for former PHEC 113.
+Alternate years.
 Prerequisite: DANC 131 or permission of instructor.
+DANC 242 Modern II 2 cr.

+Skills in intermediate modern dance.
+Not open to students who have credit for former PHEC 213.
 Alternate years.
-DANC 242 Modern II Skills in intermediate modern dance.
-Not open to students who have credit for former PHEC 213.
 Prerequisite: DANC 142.
-Alternate years.
+DANC 254 Jazz II 2 cr.

 Movement techniques, composition and improvisation in the jazz dance style.
 Not open to students who have credit for former PHEC 114.
+Alternate years.
 Prerequisite: DANC 154 or permission of instructor.
-Alternate years.
 DANC 309 Dance Composition II 2 cr.
 The second of two courses in dance composition focusing on developing skill in the creative process.
 Exploration of more formal elements of composition with an emphasis on form and structure.
 Two labs/week.
+Alternate years.
 Prerequisite: DANC 209.
-Alternate years.

-DANC 332 Ballet III
+DANC 332 Ballet III 2 cr.

-2 cr.

 Study of advanced ballet technique, vocabulary, and style.
 Two labs/week.
-May be repeated for credit.
+Repeatable no more than 4 times for credit.
+Alternate years.
 Prerequisite: DANC 231.
-Alternate years.

-DANC 342 Modern III
+DANC 342 Modern III 3 cr.

 Advanced modern dance techniques; modern dance styles and personalities.
 Three labs/week.
 Not open to students who have credit for former PHEC 236.
+Alternate years.
 Prerequisite: DANC 242.
-Alternate years.

 DANC 360 Dance Repertory

+2 cr.

 A dance repertory workshop for the intermediate/advanced.
 Lecture/lab.
+Alternate years.
+Repeatable no more than 3 times for credit.
 Prerequisite: DANC 242 or DANC 231.
-Alternate years.
-May be repeated for credit up to six credits.

 DANC 382 Dance History

+2 cr

 History of theatrical dance in Western Culture and the role of dance in humankind, a thematic approach.
+Alternate years.
 Prerequisite: DANC 110.
-Alternate years.

 DANC 408 Choreography and Production

+3 cr

-$Procedures \ for \ choreographing, producing, and \ directing \ dance \ productions.$ Not open to students who have credit for former PHEC 431.
+Procedures for choreographing, producing, and directing dance productions.
+Not open to students who have credit for former PHEC 431.
 Alternate years.
 Prerequisite: Two credits in dance or permission of instructor.

 DANC 429 Special Topics in Dance

 1 to 3 cr.

 Advanced analysis and practice in dance movement; varying topics.
 A maximum of six credits combined can be earned in DANC 429 and the former PHEC 429.
-Repeatable to 6 credits.
+Repeatable for credit each semester of enrollment.
 Yearly.
 Prerequisite: 2 credits in dance technique or permission of instructor.

 DANC 442 Modern IV

+3 cr.

 An advanced/professional dance technique level in modern dance based on an eclectic fusion of movement vocabulary which has evolved from the early modern dance heritage with the inclusion of the instructor's own personal aesthetic.
 Three labs/week.
+Yearly.
+Repeatable no more than 2 times for credit.
 Prerequisite: DANC 342 or permission of instructor.
-Yearly.
-May be repeated for credit.

 DANC 471 Principles of Teaching Dance

+3 cr.

 Theory and practice of dance instruction including methods and materials.
 Two lectures and one lab/week.
+Alternate years.
 Prerequisite: DANC 231 or DANC 242.
-Alternate years.

 DANC 479 Teaching Practicum

 1 cr.